 Neoliberalism significantly affects business practice and higher education management, but the structure and behavior of enterprises are different from neoliberalism, the management structure of enterprises has been considered to be problematic (Taylor, 2017).
-Universities engage in market activities to generate profits, and through the accumulation of financial capital to ensure its advantages in competitors ' institutions, and financial capital is related to reputation and field status; When wealth and status advantages lead to inequality, a contributing factor may lead to steep and persistent stratification of the characteristics education. forming institutional higher inequalities that have an impact on social opportunity and equity (Cantwell, 2016).
+Universities engage in market activities to generate profits, and through the accumulation of financial capital to ensure its advantages in competitors ' institutions, and financial capital is related to reputation and field status; When wealth and status advantages lead to inequality, a contributing factor may lead to steep and persistent stratification of the characteristics of higher education, forming institutional inequalities that have an impact on social opportunity and equity (Cantwell, 2016).
 In many institutions, public and private universities are managed by the board of directors.
-The board of directors has been dominated by businessmen who the top-down with business familiar management structure.
+The board of directors has been dominated by businessmen who familiar with the top-down business management structure.
 There is little understanding of higher education, and there is little experience in the professional labor force of trade unions, which has brought more and more pressure to the operation of profitable enterprises in management universities (Taylor, 2017).
-The education reviewers also noted same the increasing trend professionalism of in administrative support for new economic activities (Slaughter & Rhoades, 2004).
+The education reviewers also noted same the professionalism increasing trend of in administrative support for new economic activities (Slaughter & Rhoades, 2004).